 I.D.
-Resources
+Resources 1.
+D .
+Nesuulles

-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities and services, including comprehensive laboratory, pathology, and imaging, must be available.
-(Core) - D 1 h)

-The program must have access to laboratories in order to be - I.D.1.b) The program must have access to laboratories in order to perform testing specific to pediatric endocrinology.
-(Core) - I.D.1.c) An adequate number and variety of pediatric endocrinology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. - I.D.1.d) A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program. - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
+I.D.1.a) Facilities and services, including a comprehensive laboratory, pathology and imaging, must be available.
+(Core) I.D.1.b) The program must have access to laboratories in order to perform testing specific to pediatric pulmonology.
+(Core) I.D.1.b).(1) There must be a pediatric pulmonary function laboratory capable of performing bronchoprovocation studies and measuring flows, gas exchange, and lung volumes, including the use of body plethysmography.
+(Core) I.D.1.c) There must be facilities for pediatric polysomnography.
+(Core) I.D.1.c).(1) There must be facilities in which flexible bronchoscopy examinations in child and adolescent patients can be performed.
+(Core) I.D.1.d) An adequate number and variety of pediatric pulmonology patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows.
+(Core) I.D.1.d).(1) A sufficient number of patients must be available in inpatient and outpatient settings to meet the educational needs of the program.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)